Quantifying Individual Risk for Binary Outcomes: A Novel Sensitivity Analysis Method for

-\section{Comparison and Illustration}
+\subsection{Comparison and Illustration}

-In this section, we compare the proposed bounds in Theorem \ref{thm-1} with the previous Fr\'{e}chet--Hoeffding bounds, and demonstrate practical usage of the proposed sensitivity analysis method.
-In the following, we examine the lower and upper bounds separately, representing the best and worst-case cases.
-We begin by reformulating the lower bound in Theorem \ref{thm-1}, which is helpful to elucidate its practical implications.
+In this section, we further compare the proposed bounds in Theorem \ref{thm-1} with the Fr\'{e}chet--Hoeffding bounds in Lemma \ref{lem-1}, and demonstrate the practical usage of the proposed sensitivity analysis method.
+In the following, we examine the lower and upper bounds of $\text{FNA}(x)$ separately, corresponding to best- and worst-case scenarios.